Iceland Packing List for Women: Bold Spirit Travel

 Clothing

-In late March, Iceland is still cold and wet, with temperatures around 40°F and an average of 13 days of precipitation.
-The weather can be unpredictable, with rain, snow, wind, and storms, so pack warmer clothes and a variety of layers that will keep you comfortable in any conditions.
+In late March, Iceland is still cold and wet, with temperatures around 40°F. The weather can be unpredictable, with rain, snow, wind, and storms, so pack warmer clothes and a variety of layers that will keep you comfortable in any conditions.

-• 2-3 comfortable shirts (base layers, short- or long-sleeved)
+• 2-3 comfortable shirts (base layers, short- or long-sleeved—avoid cotton)

 • Heavier weight warm layer or “puffy” jacket